Azure/bicep-types-az/generated/reservations/microsoft.capacity/2022-11-01/types.md

 ## PurchaseRequestProperties
 ### Properties
 * **appliedScopeProperties**: [AppliedScopeProperties](#appliedscopeproperties): Properties specific to applied scope type.
 Not required if not applicable.
 Required and need to provide tenantId and managementGroupId if AppliedScopeType is ManagementGroup
 * **appliedScopes**: string[]: List of the subscriptions that the benefit will be applied.
 Do not specify if AppliedScopeType is Shared.
+This property will be deprecated and replaced by appliedScopeProperties instead for Single AppliedScopeType.
 * **appliedScopeType**: 'ManagementGroup' | 'Shared' | 'Single' | string: Type of the Applied Scope.
 * **billingPlan**: 'Monthly' | 'Upfront' | string: Represent the billing plans.
 * **billingScopeId**: string: Subscription that will be charged for purchasing reservation or savings plan